 Andrea: … I think I’m mixed in this one …

-Ava: I think this depends on the situation.
-It does make sense to me that there would be different illnesses in different worlds—or how an analog might exist because in another world, the way things manifest may vary.
+Gabe: I think this depends on the situation.
+It does make sense to me that there would be different illnesses in different worlds — or how an analog might exist because in another world, the way things manifest may vary.
 I think the important thing here though is how well it’s done.
 If it’s overly convenient (picking and choosing), then that to me can be problematic because the author is deliberately ignoring real things that real disabled people have to deal with because it would be too hard to incorporate it into the plot, which isn’t fair.

 I think, if the analog or made-up condition has a full range of consequences for the affected character, and that character struggles with their disability in a way that is authentic to actually disabled people, it can be okay.

-Andrea: In real life, new illnesses and conditions do sometimes emerge, and as Ava says, you wouldn’t expect every world to have the exact same conditions.
-But, similar to Ava, it depends on how you handle it.
+Andrea: In real life, new illnesses and conditions do sometimes emerge, and as Gabe says, you wouldn’t expect every world to have the exact same conditions.
+But, similar to Gabe, it depends on how you handle it.
 For one thing, please don’t erase real-world disabilities when introducing new/fictional disabilities!

 Kayla: It does seem like authors sometimes think you can have fictional ones or real ones, but not both.